 Textbooks can be purchased from the DIG online campus bookstore.
-Hard copy books will be delivered, and eBooks will be available for download on the student’s device.
-Hard copy books may be returned for a refund within ten (10) days of purchase provided the book is returned in its original condition of purchase and with the original sales receipt.
+Paper copy books will be delivered.
+There is no cost to the student for access to the culinary art skills e-book.
+The e-book will be available in the student’s courses and for download on the student’s device.
+Paper copy books may be returned for a refund within ten (10) days of purchase provided the book is returned in its original condition of purchase and with the original sales receipt.

 Refund and Cancellation Policies

 DIG adheres to the following policy in determining refunds of tuition and fees paid in advance or sums due to the institution when a student withdraws or is terminated from the institution prior to the completion of the program.
 All refunds, when due, are made without requiring a request from the student and are made within 30 days.

 (1) of the last day of attendance if written notification has been provided to the institution by the student, or

 (2) from the date of the institution terminates the student or determines withdrawal by the student.
 DIG policies comply with refund and cancellation policy requirements of applicable state, federal and accrediting agencies.

 If tuition and fees are collected in advance of the start date of a program and DIG cancels the class or program, 100% of the tuition and fees (including fees identified as non-refundable) collected are refundable.
 Such refunds, when due, will be made within thirty (30) days of the planned start date.

 Students requesting to cancel their enrollment or withdrawal from SCHOOL are to contact the program director or the concierge office. [email protected]